Typewriter Collection: Varityper

 VariTyperEngineering1950spoor conditionYNNCrinkle

 1927 - This beautiful Varityper Folding, labeled "VARITYPER INCORPORATED" is essentially identical to the Hammond Folding, and even shows a "Hammond Patents" label.
-This machine has sign of previous paint touch-ups, and dirty key legends.
+This machine has signs of previous paint touch-ups, and dirty key legends.
 But it has been cleaned as well as possible and looks pretty good.

 1930s - This Varityper, like the Folding machine, is also labeled "VARITYPER INCORPORATED".
 However, this is not a folding machine, but one of the first electrified versions.
 Its smooth black paint contrasts with later machines.
 This instance has a mathematical keyboard with 4-row shuttles.
 It is in beautiful cosmetic condition, but needs fixing its carriage return lever.
 It does not support right-margin justification.